Reinventing design of business

 Expanding network through HKTDC

 ReALLY Design is currently a member of the Hong Kong Design Centre's Design Incubation Programme, which linked the firm to HKTDC.
-Last year’s Gifts and Premiums Fair was ReALLY Design’s debut HKTDC exhibition and the results pleasantly surprised Mr Mok.
+The 2020 Gifts and Premiums Fair was ReALLY Design’s debut HKTDC exhibition and the results pleasantly surprised Mr Mok.
 “Maybe the reason our products were so fascinating to the visitors was that we engage with a lot of package designs, and we have prepared a sales kit for everyone to get to know our company,” he said.
 “The response at the exhibition was great.
 We kept getting enquiries, which significantly expanded our network.”
 The exhibition directly promoted the collaboration between ReALLY Design and companies such as TOTO and Camel Paint.

 Mr Mok described the collaboration with Japanese sanitaryware supplier TOTO as an instance of “hitting it off”.
 "After they studied the sales kit that we provided at the exhibition, they contacted us within a week and invited us to their showroom to get to know their brand, hoping that we would take over the brand’s annual large-scale summer promotional activities.
 We did the advertisements at the MTR railway stations and in magazines, social media promotional videos, retail store promotional materials and so on."
 Since many promotional materials will be displayed in the store, ReALLY produced samples to indicate how the design would work on site.
 "TOTO, as a big brand, has certain protocols regarding promotion.
 For example, it must be product-driven.
 Upon this basis, we used text as an entry point, making it easy for our designs to be used in different forms of media.
 As such, we provided a comprehensive solution.”
 Following this collaboration, the next round of design projects has been launched.